Brown-University-Library/annex_receipts/README.md

 ### Qualifier ###

-This is ancient code recently updated a bit.
-It was one of my first python projects; there's still lots of evidence of my camelCase java background.
+This is ancient code recently updated just enough to release publicly.
+It was one of my first python projects; there's still lots of evidence of my camelCase everything's-a-class java background.

 ### Code/Context overview ###